Welcome to the UGANDA-AMERICAN SICKLE CELL RESCUE FUND Online

 it is Mark Mulumba who donated the bone marrow and whose umbilical cord blood was used to give his older sister Carol a new lease on life.
 Mark Abdullah was found a perfect DNA bone marrow match.

-UASCRF, BMK Group & Mariam Ndagire at the First Annual Sickle Cell Conference.
+UASCRF, BMK Group & Mariam Mulumba at the Third Annual Sickle Cell Conference.

-The first Annual Sickle Cell Conference will take place in Kampala, Uganda at Hotel Africana, on 11th July, 2013.
+The Third Annual Sickle Cell Conference will take place in Kampala, Uganda at Hotel Africana, on 19th June, 2015.
 Registration begins at 08:00am.

 "As a medical personnel, a mother who once raised a sickle cell child, then was cured, I have the best expertise to give hope to those struggling every day battling sickle cell disease.
 I have been actively involved in organizing the event, net working with pertinent participants.
 I will also be aamong the presenters who will present the disease management, health policy, evidenced based practice, and the way forward for sickle cell disease in Uganda.
 Also doctors from other areas of the country such as Bundibujyo, Gulu, Mbale, Mulago, Nsabya, Mengo, Kampala International, and others will present incidence and management of sickle cell disease in their local areas.
 We will also have testimonies from sickle cell patients and their caregivers/families.